Kochi’s great outdoors retreat Leave a comment

 Posted December 9, 2011 by japanexplorer in Uncategorized

-Visiting Hiroshima: Genbaku Dome, Itsukushima Shrine and Shukkeien Garden are not to be missed Leave a comment
+Visiting Hiroshima: Genbaku Dome, Itsukushima Shrine and Shukkeien Garden are not to be missed 1 comment

 Hiroshima tends to be famous mainly for its Peace Memorial Park site where the atomic bomb was dropped during WWII.
 In 1996, the Genbaku Dome was designated by the UNESCO, despite the strong objections of the United States, as a World Heritage Sites and is one of Japan’s most visited tourist locations.